FloPayFloPay

 Full Mode (default)

-Standard checkout — shows card fields, Apple Pay, Google Pay, and PayPal.
+Standard checkout — shows card fields, the Stripe-enabled payment methods configured on the connected Stripe account (Apple Pay, Google Pay, Cash App, Klarna, etc.), and PayPal.
 User enters payment details and submits.

 Confirm Mode